Resources > Civic icons and images

 Pay attention to file names.
 We’ve tried to be descriptive while keeping the titles simple.

 Try viewing the collections in grid view.
-Although you won’t be able to see the entire image in the case of larger files, grid mode is great for skimming a folder quickly.
+Although you won’t be able to see the entire image in the case of larger files, grid mode is excellent for skimming a folder quickly.
 To use grid view, click the icon in the top right.
-To toggle back to list view, click the list view icon.
+To toggle back to the list view, click the list view icon.

 Preview and scroll.
 Start by clicking on any image.
 Then, use the left/right arrows to scroll through (on a touchscreen device, you can swipe to scroll).

-Download one image at a time by selecting a file, right clicking, and selecting Download.
+Download one image at a time by selecting a file, right-clicking, and selecting Download.

-Download many images as a zip file by selecting multiple images, right clicking, and selecting Download.
+Download many images as a zip file by selecting multiple images, right-clicking, and selecting Download.
 Or, you can download an entire folder by clicking the folder name and selecting Download.

 1. Choosing the right file format